angular/angular/aio/content/guide/architecture.md

 The basic building blocks of Angular applications.

 @description

+Angular is a framework for building client applications in HTML and either JavaScript or a language like TypeScript that compiles to JavaScript.

+The framework consists of several libraries, some of them core and some optional.
 You write Angular applications by composing HTML *templates* with Angularized markup, writing *component* classes to manage those templates, adding application logic in *services*, and boxing components and services in *modules*.